Azure/azure-powershell/src/ResourceMover/docs/New-AzResourceMoverMoveCollection.md

 "0200d92f-0000-3300-0000-6021e9ec0000" centraluseuap PS-centralus-westcentralus-demoRMs Microsoft.Migrate/moveCollections
 ```

-Create a new Move Collection for moving resources across regions.<br>Please note that here the moveType is set to its **default value 'RegionToRegion'**, for 'RegionToRegion' type move collections, **'SourceRegion' and 'TargetRegion' are required parameters** and **'MoveRegion' parameter is not required** and should be set to null, as mentioned in the above example.
+Create a new Move Collection for moving resources across regions.<br>Please note that here the moveType is set to its **default value 'RegionToRegion'** for cross region move scenarios where **'SourceRegion' and 'TargetRegion' are required parameters**.
+Please ensure **'MoveRegion' parameter is not required** and should be set to null, as shown in the above example.

-### Example 2: Create a new Move collection (RegionToZone).
+### Example 2: Create a new Move collection (RegionToZone)
 ```powershell
 New-AzResourceMoverMoveCollection -Name "PS-demo-RegionToZone"  -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveRegion "eastus" -Location "eastus2euap" -IdentityType "SystemAssigned" -MoveType "RegionToZone"
 ```